Opening Range Trading Strategy

 What do we study at the opening?

-- Where price open relative to previous day high and low
+- Where the price opens relative to the previous day’s high and low

 - Where is the next support or resistance level?